jmil86/Project1_Group3/README.md

 3. For the top crime categories, when do they trend to happen?

-For crime catergories (over 5%), they tend to happen more in the morning around 7am, corresponding to Larceny theft and motor vehicle theft/burglary.
+For crime categories (over 5%), they tend to happen more in the morning around 7am, corresponding to Larceny theft and motor vehicle theft/burglary.